Body Kinetics Therapy

 Does it Hurt?

-I don’t deliberately “crack” your neck or back, or do any speed adjustments – the goal is to free up the natural movement of your bones by releasing the unnecessary tension in your muscles.
+I will never “crack” your neck or back, or do any speed adjustments – the goal is to free up the natural movement of your bones by releasing the unnecessary tension in your fascial system (both deep and superficial).
 There can often be some immediate improvement, but the full effects take several days, or even weeks, to show up.

 How Many Sessions Will I need?